Hidden Beauty: Quahog Shells

 “I’ve never been lucky enough to live next to the water, but I’ve always lived just a day trip or a car ride away and frequently take advantage of this close proximity to visit the beach each chance I get,” she says.

-The author of Sea Glass and Sea Glass Seeker, Cindy has just completed her latest book, Seashells.
+The author of Sea Glass, Sea Glass Searcher's Guide, and Sea Glass Seeker, Cindy has just completed her latest book, Seashells.
 We asked her about some of her favorite shells.

 “Two of my favorite shells are total opposites: the Calico Scallop and the Quahog, and visually they couldn’t be more different!” says Cindy.
 “I love discovering and photographing the Calico Scallop.
 All I can think of is a sunrise or sunset with the sun’s rays cutting through a pink tinted sky!”